eddiefiggie/FlowPlanner/README.md

 pay periods), I added the amount field.  by doing this, I was able to add an && to the weekend date adjustment so Thursday and Friday would also need to be a negative number (therefore not income) to be set back to the previous Wednesday.

+* Dates in CSV output keep adjusting with the weekend rollback functionality.
+Known bug.